Refine your search

 • Spring semester only (from 1st of January to 31st of July): 28,50 €

-The fee can be paid upon annual registration during the registration period in Oili or later on by contacting the Student and Learning Services’ customer service (contact information at the bottom of the page).
+You can pay the fee upon annual registration during the registration period in Oili or afterwards by contacting the Student and Learning Services’ customer service (contact information at the bottom of the page).

-Licentiate and doctoral students are not entitled to subsidized meals or student health services.
 The membership entitles you to use the services of the student union and to join events organized by the Student Union.
-You can also get student discounts in, e.g., various shops, theatres, hotels and restaurants.
+You can also get student discounts in various shops, theatres, hotels and restaurants.
 Contact the Student Union for information on student benefits for postgraduate students (opens in a new tab).

-To use Frank or Slice (opens in a new tab), you must pay the Student Union membership fee.
+To use student cards from Frank or Slice (opens in a new tab), you need to pay the Student Union membership fee.
+You can also use Tuudo student card.

 Non-degree students who can join the Student Union

-• certificate program for kindergarten special education teachers
+• certificate programme for kindergarten special education teachers

-• certificate program for kindergarten teachers (the 75 credits program)
+• certificate programme for kindergarten teachers (75-credit programme)

 • qualification studies for career counsellors

-Because students in these student groups are not entitled to use the services of the FSHS, they do not pay the healthcare fee for students in higher education to Kela.
+Because these student groups are not entitled to FSHS services, you do not pay the healthcare fee to Kela.

 Voluntary fees